top of page

 Recognized for a simple, powerful approach to preparedness

-At first glance, it’s captivating art.
-In practice, it’s a life-saving tool.
-AOIFA transforms emergency readiness into an accessible, engaging experience through our interactive coloring book, "If I Have to Grow, It's Good to Know".
-By using engaging characters and stories, we provide a safe framework for discussing life’s tough things.
-Through awareness, preparedness, and resilience, each thoughtfully crafted page creates a safe place to bridge wherever a child's story begins.
+At first glance, it's captivating art.
+In practice, it's a teaching tool that saves lives.
+AOIFA transforms emergency readiness into an accessible, engaging experience with our interactive storybook, "If I Have to Grow, It's Good to Know."
+Through characters, story, and Neuro Art, each thoughtfully crafted page becomes a safe place to discuss life's tough things — for children, adults, elders, special needs communities, and first responders alike.

 INC Magazine Logo